tomas-fryza/esp-idf/README-platformio.md

 # Usage

-1. Create a new project
+1. Create a new project:
    1. Click on the PlatformIO icon in the left-hand margin.
    2. In menu **PIO Home** select **Open**.
    3. Click to **New Project** button.